Weibo IPO could value company at about $1.66 billion

 The IPO is expected to raise about $380 million at the top end of the expected price range.

-Weibo, owned by Sina Corp, is the latest Chinese internet giant to tap U.S. markets, following on the heels of search service Baidu and its own corporate parent.
+Weibo, owned by Sina Corp (SINA.O), is the latest Chinese internet giant to tap U.S. markets, following on the heels of search service Baidu and its own corporate parent.

-Alibaba Group Holding Ltd, which owns a stake in Weibo, is expected to raise about $15 billion in New York this year, in the biggest internet IPO since Facebook's debut in 2012.
+Alibaba Group Holding Ltd IPO-ALIB.N, which owns a stake in Weibo, is expected to raise about $15 billion in New York this year, in the biggest internet IPO since Facebook's (FB.O) debut in 2012.

 Sina, which holds about 78 percent of Weibo, would see its stake drop to about 57 percent after the offering.